CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 rabbitmq-results:       <Name of your result queue>
 rabbitmq-success:       <Name of your success queue>
 rabbitmq-failure:       <Name of your failure queue>
-rabbitmq-bounces:       <Name of your bounces queue>
+rabbitmq-dsn:           <Name of your delivery status notification queue>
 rabbitmq-reports:       <Name of your reports queue>
 rabbitmq-retry:         <Name of your retry queue>
 rabbitmq-inbox:         <Name of your inbox queue>